mnini/safe-space/README.md

-# safe_place
+# safe place

-Future policy for naming concept among IT.
-Places where processes don't have to run, because we execute them.
+Naming system that does not require something running while being executed for processes to work.